web-stair/fily/README.md

 # Fily - jQuery plugin for preview file input selected files
 ## Overview
-The jQuery File Preview Plugin is a lightweight and user-friendly plugin designed to enhance the file input experience on your web application.
+Fily Plugin is a lightweight and user-friendly plugin designed to enhance the file input experience on your web application.
 It allows users to preview selected files directly within the browser before uploading them.
 The plugin supports a variety of popular file formats, including images, audio, video, and PDFs, providing a seamless and intuitive user interface.

 ## Supported File Types
 **Image Files:** .png, .jpg, .jpeg, .jfif, .webp, .svg